Framework-R-D/phlex-design/doc/ch_conceptual_design/data_organization.rst

 Data product types are the programming language representations of conceptual data products.
 A data set category is an experiment-defined level of aggregation of data products, e.g. run, subrun, spill, or an interval of validity for some flavor of calibration.
 A data product set is a collection of data products, associated with a data set category.
-A data set family is a sequence of data product sets that are in the same category.
+A data set family is a family of data product sets that are in the same category.
 :numref:`data-organization` illustrates the relationships between all of these.

 .. graphviz:: data-organization.gv